-Larry David, the core's director, is a protein chemist with over 10 years of experience studying proteins using mass spectrometry.
-His research interests include studying age-related modifications in proteins by mass spectrometry, and in addition to directing the core is a principal investigator conducting NIH sponsored research.
+Larry David, the core's faculty advisor, is a protein chemist with over 10 years of experience studying proteins using mass spectrometry.
+His research interests include studying age-related modifications in proteins by mass spectrometry, and in addition to acting as a faculty advisor to the core is a principal investigator conducting NIH sponsored research.

 Phillip Wilmarth is an informatics expert who received his Ph.D. under the direction of the Nobel Laureate Glenn Seaborg.
 He has worked in the David lab and proteomics core since 2003, and during that time has co-authored 32 peer-reviewed manuscripts providing informatics expertise for a wide range of proteomics experiments.
 He is an avid bicyclist and enjoys spending time with his wife and cats.